CaloChallenge/homepage/README.md

 ### Timeline

 <p style='text-align: justify;'>
-The challenge will conclude approximately 1 month before the next ML4Jets conference (currently tentatively scheduled for the week of December 5, 2022).
+We plan to conclude the challenge approximately 1 month before the next <a href='https://indico.cern.ch/event/1159913/'>ML4Jets conference</a> (scheduled for November 1-4, 2022, at Rutgers University).
 Results of the challenge will be presented at ML4Jets, and the challenge will culminate in a community paper documenting the various approaches and their outcomes.
+If we hear from participants that the timeline is too tight, we can discuss a dedicated meeting on the Challenge results in summer 2023.
 </p>

 Please do not hesitate to ask questions: we will use the [ML4Jets slack channel](https://join.slack.com/t/ml4jets/shared_invite/enQtNDc4MjAzODE0NDIyLTU0MGIxNmZlY2E4MzY2YzEwNGI2MGI5MzJmMzEwODVjYWY4MDFhMzcyODYyMDViZTY4MTg2MWM2N2Y1YjBhOWM) to discuss technical questions related to this challenge.
 You are also encouraged to sign up for the <a href="https://groups.google.com/g/calochallenge"> Google groups mailing list </a> for infrequent announcements and communications.